oxuva/long-term-tracking-benchmark/README.md

 In order to have your tracker added to the plots, you need to:

-1) Have completed all the previous points and produced the *test set plots of your tracker.
+1) Have completed all the previous points and produced the test set plots of your tracker.
-2) Have a paper which described your tracker.
-It does not need to be a peer-reviewed conference - arXiv is fine, we just need a *citeable* method.
+2) Have a document that describes your tracker.
+It does not need to be a peer-reviewed conference - arXiv is fine - we just need a *citeable* method.
 3) Do a pull request to the results repository, containing everything we need to update the plots (i.e. `assess/test/{tracker_name}/iou_0d{3,5,7}.json`.
-In the comment section, please include a) the name of your method b) the paper describing it and c) if it qualifies for the open or constrained challenge and (optional) d) a (very) short description of your method. *TODO*: detail which files to include in the PR.
+Remember to specify the name of your tracker and whether it qualifies for the constrained challenge in `trackers.json`.
+In the comment section, please include a) your CodaLab username, b) the paper that describes your method and optionally d) a short description of your method.
+Do not include the generated plots, we will update these after merging the pull request.
 4) The organizers will manually review your request according to [this schedule](https://docs.google.com/document/d/1BtoMzxMGfKMM7DtYOm44dXNr18HrG5CqN9cyxDAem-M/edit).

-**Note**: if your method does not make it to the top, don't be shy.
-There are two benefits of submitting not top performing trackers: a) for the community, it is important to have a broader picture of what is being tried b) for you, it will increase your chances of having your paper read and cited.
+Remember that even if your method is not in first place, submitting your tracker to the results repository is valuable to the community and it increases the chance of having your paper read and cited.